Youth Crisis Shelters

 Case management

-Educational services (through local school districts)
+Educational services through local school districts

 A Trauma-Informed Approach

-Youth Development System (YDS): This proven framework incorporates elements from the Character Counts program, with the goal of encouraging youth to make good decisions.
+Youth Development System (YDS): This proven framework incorporates elements from the Character Counts program, with the goal of encouraging children to make good decisions.
 The framework is built on the six pillars of character identified by Michael Josephson of the Josephson Institute: trustworthiness, respect, responsibility, fairness, caring, and citizenship.

 Trauma Informed Care (TIC): A trauma informed approach is being integrated into all training curricula for the shelters.
-This framework acknowledges the impact of trauma on individuals, creates a safe environment for the youth, empowers the traumatized individual to make their own decisions, and works to recognize individual differences and avoid triggers that may exacerbate the trauma.
+This framework acknowledges the impact of trauma on individuals, creates a safe environment for the children, empowers the traumatized individual to make their own decisions, and works to recognize individual differences and avoid triggers that may exacerbate the trauma.

 How Are the Shelters Funded?

 Services are funded through the Florida Department of Juvenile Justice via the Florida Network of Youth & Family Services, Inc., the Florida Department of Children and Families, and by donations from partners and individuals.
-There is no cost to youth or their families.
+There is no cost to children or their families.